Litter Effort Goes a Long Way

 Hillsborough County Solid Waste has partnered with Keep Tampa Bay Beautiful to encourage residents to help improve their communities by collecting scattered trash.
 Its Adoptions Program is one such initiative.

-Solid Waste this year is coordinating with Keep Tampa Bay Beautiful to advance the County's litter prevention and recycling initiatives, which encourage beautification and education, including the Adoptions Program and volunteer cleanups.
+Solid Waste has coordinated with Keep Tampa Bay Beautiful to advance the County's litter prevention and recycling initiatives, which encourage beautification and education, including the Adoptions Program and volunteer cleanups.

 Individuals and groups participating in the adoptions effort pick up litter at a specific location at least four times a year.
 Programs include Adopt-A-Road, Adopt A-Spot (school campuses, bus stops, and neighborhoods), Adopt-A-Park, and Adopt-A-Shoreline.
 Just about any location will do, as long as no other group is patrolling it.
 A map on the website shows what areas are taken.